On the applicability of single-spacecraft interferometry methods using electric field probes: Implications for Analysis of in-situ Measurements

 While we have incorporated the effect density perturbations have on the spacecraft potential in our model, we have neglected the fact that the E-field of the waves can affect the spacecraft potential by enhancing the photoelectron escape~\cite{torkar2017,graham2018b}.
 This effect in principle also applies to the small photoelectron cloud around the probes, but due to the probe biasing and the much larger spacecraft photoelectron cloud, it primarily modulates the spacecraft potential fluctuations $\delta\Phi_\text{sc}$.
 For this reason, such enhanced photoelectron escape will primarily affect the voltage interferometry, assuming such effects are symmetric with respect to the spacecraft body.
 If an asymmetry is present, it can also affect the electric field, possibly influencing the E-field interferometry methods.
 However, for the above examples this appears to have had a negligible effect on the E-fields since they are well correlated.

 One additional limitation of our results is the fact that we have assumed that the wavelength is large compared to the probe-to-spacecraft separation.
 This might pose some limitations on wave analysis in plasmas with a very short Debye length, where waves with wavelengths shorter than the probe separation can exist.
-The main effect short wavelengths have on these methods is to distort the waveform (due to the spatial equivalence of Nyquist's theorem).
+The main effect short wavelengths have on these methods is to distort the waveform (due to spatial aliasing).
 However, this issue is not in principle due to the interferometry methods, but rather the spacecraft geometry, so the three methods are affected essentially in the same way.
-It is obvious that this is a problem for sinusoidal waves of short wavelength, but for solitary waves it is not the length scale $L_\parallel$ that matters, but rather the spacing between subsequent solitary waves.
+For sinusoidal waves of short wavelength interferometry is problematic because the timing becomes ambiguous as one does not know which wave period is to be timed against which.
+But for solitary waves it is not the length scale $L_\parallel$ that matters, but rather the spacing between subsequent solitary waves.
 If the spacing is large enough so that each solitary wave can completely pass the spacecraft before the next one arrives, then no matter how short $L_\parallel$ is (given that it is large enough to be detected), it will unambiguously appear as two peaks in the data.
 However, if the spacing is sufficiently short so that several solitary waves fit between the probe and spacecraft, an ambiguity appears.
+A secondary effect short length scales have is that the measured E-field components are attenuated~\cite{goodrich2018}.
+The difference in boom length between the axial and spin-plane probes means that the spin-plane E-fields is more strongly reduced in amplitude on one of the probes, which shifts the apparent direction of the field.
+This is a problem when the direction of $\mathbf{E}$ is important, such as when maximum variance is used to determine the propagation direction needed for the REI and DEI methods.
+For these two reasons, one needs to be careful when applying single-spacecraft interferometry on waves which likely have short length scales.

 We mentioned in Sec.~\ref{sec:data_theory} that the antenna shortening effect~\cite{pedersen1998} only affects the amplitude of $E_{ij}$, and not the time-delay obtained from interferometry.
 While this is true, the shortened antenna length affects the velocity estimate by changing the spatial baseline.
 However, this affects all methods in the same way, and is therefore not of interest in our comparative analysis.
 Moreover, based on experience from the Cluster mission which is equipped with a similar electric field instrument in the spin-plane~\cite{gustafsson1997}, we expect $L_{\text{eff}}$ to differ from the geometric antenna length by only a few tens $\%$ for MMS~\cite{khotyaintsev2014}.
 This effect is therefore likely much less important than the errors inherent in the methods.